Planetology is the study of a planet, moon or asteroid as a whole, including all its component elements, planetary formation, evolution, and taxonomy.

 - Terrestrial Class - Text by John M. Dollan in his Planet Classification List

-Size range 1,001 to 30,000 kilometers.
-These are the rocky planets, a deceptive name as not all of these worlds will be rocky.
+Size range 0.05 to 2.5 Earth masses.
+These are the commonly called the 'rocky planets' but this is a deceptive name as not all of these worlds are rocky.
 Their composition can be quite varied, as can their surface features and conditions.
-In general they can be defined as small dense worlds consisting mainly of heavy elements, with a liquid or solid surface.
+In general they can be defined as small dense worlds consisting mainly of elements heavier than hydrogen and helium, with a liquid or solid surface.

 - Thalassic Subtype - Text by John M. Dollan in his Planet Classification List